 Best Dry Rub for Ribs

-Preheating is an important step – give at least 30 minutes to get to 225 degrees.
-Don’t skip that step because you think that 9 hours of smoking will be enough!
+- Preheat your smoker.
+This really is an important step — give it at least 30 minutes to get to 225 degrees.

 Add a big bowl of your favorite salad, whether it’s something simple like Caesar or a bit more robust with a variety of toppings.